Configuring Colors and Fonts

 WebStorm comes with a number of pre-defined color schemes.
 You can select one of them, or create your own one, and configure its settings to your taste.

-- Under the Color Scheme node, open pages to configure specific color preferences and font types for the different supported languages and WebStorm components.
+Under the Color Scheme node, open the corresponding pages to configure specific color preferences for the supported languages and WebStorm components.

 The node Language Defaults is actually language-agnostic.
 It contains the settings that are common to the majority of the supported languages (keywords, dots, commas, parenthesis etc.)

 Select the node Language Defaults, and in the list of textual components, select Keyword.
 The background of keywords is black; let's make it dark blue.

 To do that, select the checkbox to the left of the field name Background, and then click the white swatch.
 The Color Picker opens — all you need to do is select the desired color and click OK:

 So far, the changes to the language defaults are made; now let's look how they can be inherited.